OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

       - | This registry subtree contains configuration data for the current hardware profile.
     * - HKEY_CURRENT_USER
       - | This registry subtree contains the user profile of the user that is currently logged into the system.
+    * - HKEY_CURRENT_USER_LOCAL_SETTINGS
+      - | Registry entries subordinate to this key define preferences of the current user that are local to the machine.
+These entries are not included in the per-user registry portion of a roaming user profile.
+This key is supported starting with Windows 7 and Windows Server 2008 R2.
     * - HKEY_LOCAL_MACHINE
       - | This registry subtree contains information about the local system.
     * - HKEY_USERS